-Pugs are simply adorable and among the most popular breeds of dogs.
-They are playful, charming, loving but sometimes mischievous.
-These cute and compact dogs are bred for companionship.
+Pugs are simply adorable and among the most popular dog breeds.
+They are playful, charming, and loving but sometimes mischievous.
+These cute and compact small-breed dogs are bred for companionship.

 Being the owner of an adorable Pug isn’t a cheap pastime.
 All this cuteness comes with a price!